-The MSDS contains additional information about the chemical and details of the first aid requirements of a chemical.
+The SDS contains additional information about the chemical and details of the first aid requirements of a chemical.

-Current MSDS must be obtained and held for all products found in the chemical store.
-MSDS must be easy to access in case of an emergency.
+Current SDSs must be obtained and held for all products found in the chemical store.
+SDSs must be easy to access in case of an emergency.